akankip1/visitor-pattern-design/README.md

 -----------------------------------------------------------------------
 ## Description:
-Our program accepts two input files and one k value to give the desired outputs to the files.
+This program accepts two input files and one k value to give the desired outputs to the files.
 Patterns used:
 1) Visitor pattern: For this two visitors have been created.
 1st visitor: visits myArrayList and runs the analytics for k most frequent words in the file.
 We have ignored the MyElement condition in our submission.